ssantoshp/sweezy/README.md

-# Zeppelyn
+# Zeplyn
-Zeppelyn allows to you release python package fastly and easily in one command so you can reiterate faster
+Zeplyn allows to you release python package fastly and easily in one command so you can reiterate faster